- Release date set for August 21

 - Savannah Steyn as Lady Laena Velayron

-We're going to be careful on spoilers, here, because if you go digging into the events of Fire and Blood, you might end up ruining part of the show's story.
-Below, we're sticking to what HBO has revealed so far, so you only know how the characters are starting off in House of the Dragon.
+Still, we're going to be careful on spoilers, here, because if you go digging into the events of Fire and Blood, you might end up ruining part of the show's story.
+Below, we're sticking to what HBO has officially revealed so far about House of the Dragon.

 First up, Paddy Considine is playing King Viserys Targaryen, who's selected by the lords of Westeros as the successor to the previous king – Jaehaerys Targaryen.
 HBO describes (opens in new tab) him as a 'warm, kind and decent man', whose main goal is to continue his grandfather's way of doing things.
 But since when does being a 'decent man' ever get you anywhere in Westeros, except dead?
 Viserys is also the namesake of Daenerys' older brother.